GeniSysAI/Server/README.md

 ## Setup Port Forwarding

-Now we have your domain pointing to your public IP, it is time to add a port forward, traffic to your network will be coming from port 80 (insecure) and secure.
+Now you have your domain pointing to your public IP, it is time to add a port forward, traffic to your network will be coming from port 80 (insecure) and secure.
 Although Nginx will bounce the insecure traffic to port 443, we still need to add a port forward for port 80 as well as 443.
 How you will do this will vary, but you need to find the area of your router that allows you to add port forwards, and then add one port forward for incoming insecure traffic to port 80 of the server, and one for port 443.
 This will open the HTTP ports on your router and forward the traffic to the same ports on your server.
 In the case someone tries to access using insecure protocol (http - port 80) they will be automatically be sent to the secure port of the server (https - 443)

 ## Install Let's Encrypt